FabricExile/Splice3DSMAX/README.md

 * A dynamic build of Fabric Core (matching the latest version).
 * The FabricAPI repository checked out one level above (http://github.com/fabric-engine/FabricAPI)

-Fabric Fabric for 3DSMAX requires a certain folder structure to build properly.
+Fabric Fabric for 3ds Max requires a certain folder structure to build properly.
 You will need to have the FabricAPI cloned as well on your drive, as such:

     FabricAPI
     Applications/Fabric3DSMAX